jiffyclub/scipy-2019-intro-to-python/instructor_notes.md

     *Hint: The RGB definitions of the colors for the exercise are visible in the raw Markdown cell.*

-- Finally point out that the `colors` dictionary contains all of the [HTML colors][], keyed by camelcase name.
+- Finally point out that the `colors` object contains all of the [HTML colors][], keyed by camelcase name.
     - Echoing `colors` in the notebook should pretty-print it.
+    - Tab completion will also show color names

 ### Playing with Blocks